guywillett/Fuel-CMS-Invoices-Module/README.md

 To take advantage of the integration with the Cronjobs Module, make sure you install the Cronjobs Module :)

-The email templates must be named 'invoice' and 'reminder'.
+The email templates must be named 'invoice' and 'reminder' (they are created for you, but need personalising, during installation).

 The Invoices Module uses Phantomjs to render the HTML/CSS for the invoice into a PDF file (all the code is written).
 I chose this because it is very easy to install and can be useful for other things.
 Make sure you have Phantomjs installed!
 You do not need to know how to use it.